TheDragonCode/laravel-json-response/README.md

 }
 ```

-### Upgrade from `andrey-helldar/laravel-json-response`

-1. Replace `"andrey-helldar/laravel-json-response": "^1.0"` with `"dragon-code/laravel-json-response": "^2.0"` in the `composer.json` file;
-4. Call the `composer update` console command.

 ## Using

 After you've installed the package via composer, you're done.
 There's no step two.

 This package will automatically register the `DragonCode\LaravelJsonResponse\Middlewares\SetHeaderMiddleware` middleware in the `web` and `api` groups, if they exist.
-The
-middleware will add a header `Accept` that will effectively convert all responses to JSON format.
+The middleware will add a header `Accept` that will effectively convert all responses to JSON format.
 This header will apply to all responses.

 [badge_build]:          https://img.shields.io/github/workflow/status/TheDragonCode/laravel-json-response/phpunit?style=flat-square